DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

 In v24.1, the scroll bar automatically appears out of the box when the view area is larger than the specified component size.
-Use the following code for any kind of views:
+Use the following code for any kind of view:

 ```cs
 <style>